CPSC-362-Group-A/Project-HUB/README.md

 # Branch: Robert_new
+This new branch is updated with the most recent version of main.
 # Project-HUB
 This repository contains the necessary files used in building our website.
 To access the HTML files, navigate to env/src/trydjango/templates.
 Once we this repository is cloned on everyone's machines, we will be able